-G60a4.
-ENTER [1] & [F2] NOTE for responses that don't fit (e.g. too big/small, negative amount).
+ENTER [1] & [F2] NOTE for responses that don't fit (e.g. too big, too small, < 0).

 G60b.
-TANF (Temporary Assistance for Needy Families), / ADC (Aid to Dependent Children) or AFDC (Aid to Families with Dependent Children) covers needy single parents with children under age 18, as well as two-parent families with the father present in the household but not working.
+TANF (Temporary Assistance for Needy Families), ADC (Aid to Dependent Children) or AFDC (Aid to Families with Dependent Children) covers needy single parents with children under age 18, as well as two-parent families with the father present in the household but not working.